 This guarantees that households from every single stratum are invited to take part in the survey.
-In total, the gross sample of the Austrian HFCS consists of 180 strata, 614 unique PSUs and 6,280 households.
+In total, the gross sample of the fourth wave of the Austrian HFCS consists of 188 strata, 598 unique PSUs and 6,300 households.